Overview

-The Journal of Civil Society (JCS) is one of the leading academic voice for research and policy analysis on civil society.
-As a peer reviewed journal with demanding standards, JCS provides a high profile, high impact outlet for world-class scholarship and debate on civil society.
+The Journal of Civil Society (JCS) is a preeminent academic journal dedicated to research and policy analysis on civil society.
+As a peer-reviewed publication with stringent standards, JCS serves as a prominent and influential platform for world-class scholarship and debate on civil society.

 Editorial Board